Sny4m/Sny4m/README.md

 🛠️ Things I enjoy

-🧠 Machine Learning — building & experimenting with models
-🔧 Small Tools — fixing little annoyances with code
+🧠 Machine Learning| 🔧 Small Tools
+Building & experimenting with models| Fixing little annoyances with code

+⚙️ Automation| 🌐 Backend
-⚙️ Automation — making computers do the boring stuff
+Making computers do the boring stuff| APIs & services

+🧩 Developer Tools| 🛠️ From Scratch
-🌐 Backend — APIs, services & everything behind the screen 🧩 Developer Tools — tools that make coding a little nicer 🛠️ From Scratch — because sometimes it's more fun to build it yourself
+Tools that make coding a little nicer| Because sometimes it's more fun to build it yourself

 🌐 Around the internet